LindaOjo/Lindaojo.com/content/blog/articles/conditional-rendering-in-Vue.md

 <h3>v-if</h3>

 The ```v-if``` directive can used to conditionally render an element including other elements that may be within it.
-The block will only be rendered if the directive’s expression returns a <a class="link" href="https://developer.mozilla.org/en-US/docs/Glossary/Truthy" target="_blank">truthy value</a>.
+The block will only be rendered if the directive’s expression returns a <a class="link" href="https://developer.mozilla.org/en-US/docs/Glossary/Truthy" target="_blank" rel="noopener">truthy value</a>.

 Example